dermotkel/main_project/README.md

 ![sepwbox](https://user-images.githubusercontent.com/35706109/39336002-489ce680-49ad-11e8-87e6-fe36bd70def7.png)

-It is interesting to note that Setosa has the widest Sepals of the three flower-types.
+It is interesting to note that Setosa has the widest Sepals of the three species.
 In all other variables, it appears to be smaller.

-A one-way Anova performed using Scipy shows that there is a significant difference in the sepal width between at least two two flower-types, *f = 47.3, p= <.000.*
+A one-way Anova performed using Scipy shows that there is a significant difference in the sepal width between at least two species, *f = 47.3, p= <.000.*

-A screenshot from the Tukey post-hoc test carried out with Scipy is below:
+A screenshot from the Tukey *post hoc* test carried out with StatsModels is below:

 ![tukey](https://user-images.githubusercontent.com/35706109/39336006-4b99d082-49ad-11e8-93c1-e63e665e9e1a.PNG)

 We reject the null hypothesis in all instances.
-So, the sepal width is difference across all flower-types.
+So, the sepal width is different across all species

-## Correlation
+## 4 Correlation

 Finally, we will look at correlation between variables within the dataset.
 Correlation looks at the relationship between two variables.
 It is measured on a scale from -1 to 1.
 A correlation of - 1 means that the two variables have a perfect negative linear relationship.
 In other words, if one variable increases, the other will always decrease.
 If they have a correlation of 1, they have a perfect positive linear relationship.
 They move in the same direction.
 A correlation of 0 means that there is no relationship.